-There are plenty of opportunities abroad.
-These can be undertaken during summer holidays, as an industrial placement or as a gap year!
+Opportunities abroad can be undertaken during summer holidays, as an industrial placement or as a gap year.

 What's on offer?

 Like searching for work in the UK there are many different levels of opportunities abroad.

 International Citizen Service is a UK Government funded programme providing volunteer placements of 10-12 weeks to 18-25 year olds and Team Leader placements to 23-35 year olds.
 It is a development programme that brings together young people from the UK and developing countries to volunteer in some of the poorest communities in Africa and Asia.